 The users need to be guided through each stage of the marketing funnel- from viewing products to making the purchase by deploying well-crafted, need-based emails, sent at the right stages.
 For this, it is crucial that you analyze and track the activity of users, which is now a lot convenient with the help of the software mentioned above.

-Details such as who the email is from is a smart way to ensure that it doesn’t end up in the spam list.
-Emails sent via generic IDs, company promo account, are more likely to be viewed as bot generated message and may end up in the trash or be ignored by the viewer.
+Details such as who the email is from are a smart way to ensure that it doesn’t end up in the spam list.
+Emails sent via generic IDs, company promo account, are more likely to be viewed as bot-generated message and may end up in the trash or be ignored by the viewer.
 An email from either a user id or from a source that looks/sounds interesting has a higher chance of grabbing user attention.

-Email marketing is an unbelievably powerful force that can monitor and substantiate every step of the marketing funnel which’ll gradually lead to purchase.
+Email marketing is an unbelievably powerful force that can monitor and substantiate every step of the marketing funnel which gradually leads to purchase.

 Let’s strategize emails now!